Flutter network call with provider | Fetch Data | GET

 All the listeners or consumers will receive the data once the notifyListeners is been called.Provider pattern is recommended by flutter team as it avoids a lot of boilerplate code.

-Go through the below video tutorial for more in detailed explanation of network call with provider.
+Watch the video tutorial below for a detailed explanation of network calls with Provider.

 pubspec.yaml :